- Addressing the cost of living

 DE Trans* and Gender Diverse Student Policy

-In January 2017, the Department for Education released the new transgender student policy and procedures.
+In January 2017, the Department for Education released new transgender student policy and procedures.
 This work aimed to ensure schools provide consistent support for gender diverse students.
 The ‘Supporting same sex attracted, intersex and gender diverse students’ procedure' outlined school and preschool responsibilities in relation to state and commonwealth legislation.
 The procedure applied only to transitioning transgender students whose gender identity had been discussed with parents and confirmed by health professionals.
 It stressed the importance of schools working with gender diverse students to provide for the student’s physical and psychological safety and wellbeing in the school environment.
 In addition, the procedure described how schools should approach issues such as toilet and change room access, school uniform options and sleeping arrangements on school camps to ensure the needs of the student and wider school community are properly considered.

-- Radio National PM interviews Sam Mathews, Ann-Marie Hayes (DE) and Jill Davidson (SHine SA) about the issue.
+- Radio National PM interview with Sam Mathews, Ann-Marie Hayes (DE) and Jill Davidson (SHINE SA) about the issue (transcript available).

 The LGBTIQ Inclusion Strategy